srcworks-software/Cyckle-ai/README.md

 # FAQ (Frequently Asked Questions)
 These are some questions that are probably never asked but just incase they are, here you go.
 ## What model does Cyckle use?
-Despite using the *GPT*4all library, it actually utilizes ```llamacpp``` as it's model.
-However, we are planning to add the option to use a different model in the installer.
+Despite using the *GPT*4all library, it actually utilizes ```orca-mini``` (a llama based model) as it's model.
+We do not plan on adding anymore, though the model itself may change as we aim to have a more lightweight approach to local LLMs.
 ## Will Cyckle be packaged into my distro's package repos?
-We are not sure about distro packaging yet but we are certain that Cyckle will be packaged sooner rather than later for Debian and maybe Ubuntu.
+For the future we do plan on packaging for Debian 13 (Trixie) but we do not have plans for other distros.
 ## What system do I need for Cyckle?
 The exact specifications are not known but gpt4all requires any processor with AVX2 (Intel i3 2nd gen).
 The testing hardware was conducted on an i5-7200u with integrated graphics.